 Welcome to our guide on how to make a compensation claim against your workplace.

-You could be owed compensation for your injuries or illness.
-If your claim is successful, you may be awarded funds to compensate you for the pain, suffering and loss of amenity your injuries have caused.
+You could be owed compensation for your injuries or illness from your employers liability insurance.
+If your claim is successful, you may be awarded funds to compensate you for the pain, suffering and loss of amenity your injuries have caused in the short and long term.
 You will also be able to claim compensation for any expenses you may have as a result of your injuries.
 To begin your workplace accident claim, call us today to speak to an advisor or contact us using the online claims form.